isomerpages/csc-knowledge/_digital-issue-10/Lifelong Learning through a Global Lens.md

 <p>Singapore’s latest labour market report indicates that there are more job vacancies than there are job seekers.
 The number of job vacancies has increased over the past two years, hitting a new high of 128,100 in March 2022<sup><a href="">1</a></sup>.
 This may have been an outcome of the ‘Great Resignation’: a global trend of people quitting their jobs since the start of the COVID-19 pandemic to seek better work-life balance after a prolonged period of working remotely without commuting<sup><a href="">2</a></sup>.&nbsp; Anecdotally, I have found, from LinkedIn, that many of my connections have been moving to new jobs recently.</p>

 <p>But there are also accounts of people who have been displaced but have yet to find new employment, due to a mismatch in their skills.
-In NTUC’s recent study “Continuing Education and Training (CET): Now and What Could be Next” with 564 business leaders, 63.1% of business leaders are concerned about skills mismatch (see Table 1)<sup><a href="">.3</a></sup></p>
+In NTUC’s recent study “Continuing Education and Training (CET): Now and What Could be Next” with 564 business leaders, 63.1% of business leaders are concerned about skills mismatch (see <b>Table 1</b>)<sup><a href="">.3</a></sup></p>

 <img src="/images/Ethos_Images/Ethos_Digital_Issue_10/LifelongLearning_Table1.JPG">